Witwatersberg (House of Assembly of South Africa constituency): Franchise notes

 When the Union of South Africa was formed in 1910, the electoral qualifications in use in each pre-existing colony were kept in place.
 In the Transvaal Colony, and its predecessor the South African Republic, the vote was restricted to white men, and as such, elections in the Transvaal Province were held on a whites-only franchise from the beginning.
 The franchise was also restricted by property and education qualifications until the 1933 general election, following the passage of the Women's Enfranchisement Act, 1930 and the Franchise Laws Amendment Act, 1931.
 From then on, the franchise was given to all white citizens aged 21 or over.
 Non-whites remained disenfranchised until the end of apartheid and the introduction of universal suffrage in 1994.

 History

 Like most of the rural Transvaal, Witwatersberg was a conservative seat with a largely Afrikaans-speaking electorate.
 It existed in two relatively brief iterations, and each time was only represented by a single MP.
 Nicolaas Jacobus Pretorius, its MP for the first iteration, was a member of the South African Party and fought off a series of National Party challenges, including one case in 1921 where the two candidates tied and Pretorius won the seat by drawing lots.
-He retired from parliament on the seat's abolition in 1929.
+In 1929, the seat was redrawn and renamed Magaliesberg, and Pretorius was defeated for election to the new seat by S. F. Alberts, whom he'd previously defeated in 1921 and 1924.

 By the time the seat was recreated in 1974, the NP was South Africa's dominant party, and Witwatersberg was a safe seat for it.
 Its sole MP for this iteration, Johannes Cornelius Bothma Schoeman, moved to the recreated seat of North Rand in 1981.